pbchase/gnvpb/_venues/westside_baptist.md

 ---
 <!--more-->

 The Westside Baptist Church is a private facility with 3 indoor courts.
-Play is free.
+Donations are welcome.